-Below is a brief overview of a few of the many financial assistance programs that are available to eligible community college students.
-Aid is based on need, educational background, area of study and a host of other variables.
-For more details contact the institution you attend or plan on attending.
+Below is a brief overview of a few of the financial assistance programs available to eligible community college students.
+Aid is based on need, educational background, area of study, and other variables.
+For more details, contact the institution you attend or plan on attending.

 The Commonwealth Commitment Program: The Commonwealth Commitment program allows students to start out at a Community College and transfer to one the state universities or UMASS for specific programs at a reduced cost.
 The program offers a freeze on tuition and mandatory fees for all four years upon entry into the program.
 Students must begin at one of the 15 Massachusetts Community Colleges, complete an associate degree within 2.5 years, transfer to one of the Massachusetts State Universities or UMass campuses, complete a bachelor’s degree within 2 more years, maintain continuous enrollment and a cumulative 3.0 GPA throughout the program.

 Only specific academic programs qualify for tuition discounting through the Commonwealth Commitment.
 Full program eligibility and details on tuition discounts and requirements are updated on the Massachusetts Department of Higher Education’s website.